SebastianLindmark/Egg-Clock/README.md

 # Egg-Clock
-An arduino based egg clock
+A hobby project implementing an egg clock using an arduino board.

 ## Components
 * Arduino Nano